Drivers for appointments/treatment - Kaikohe & Kerikeri Areas

 Many people undergoing cancer treatment are unable to drive themselves to their treatment appointments.
-This makes volunteer driving one of the most important volunteer roles at Cancer Society Northand
+This makes volunteer driving one of the most important volunteer roles at Cancer Society Northland.

 Volunteer drivers pick patients up from their home, take them to their appointments and return them home again.
 This service helps take some of the stress off people and their families during what is already a difficult time.

 Being an additional volunteer driver (to support our current driver) may only take a few hours once a fortnight, or even once a month.
 You can choose to drive as little or as often as you like on days that suit you.
-Patients appointments are Monday-Friday during business hours, so no out of hours driving is required.
+Patients appointments are Monday-Friday during business hours.

 We provide you with full training and on-going support, and a contribution to your travel costs is available.
 Specific requirements

 To become a volunteer driver you need to have:

 - Good driving skills and a current full New Zealand driver's licence

 - The ability to maintain boundaries & respect confidentiality

 - Ability to work comfortably with people of all social, religious and cultural backgrounds

 - Excellent communication skills with the ability to establish rapport with people who may be stressed or upset